All medical information we provide has been contributed by or reviewed for accuracy by our volunteer Medical Advisory Board:

-Professor Pete Smith (MBBS, BMedSci, FRACP PhD, Allergist & Immunologist) is a leading allergist and immunologist in Australia.
+Professor Pete Smith (MBBS, BMedSci, FRACP PhD, Allergist and Immunologist) is a leading allergist and immunologist in Australia.
 Pete commenced his medical studies at the University of Tasmania and went on to specialise in paediatrics in Adelaide, before completing his PhD in molecular immunology with Flinders University.
 He has worked as an allergy specialist at the Great Ormond Street Hospital for Children in London, and was a senior lecturer at the Institute of Child Health, University College London.
 In 2002, Pete set up Queensland Allergy Services in Southport, on the Gold Coast.
 Here he provides patients the highest level of quality medical care in the diagnosis and treatment of allergies.
 Pete is a Professor in Clinical Medicine at Griffith University and Bond University.
 He currently conducts research studies into the molecular aspects of pain in allergic conditions.
 Pete is also doing studies in genetic profiling in rhinitis and is part of an international study that is attempting to treat peanut allergy.

-Dr Looi Ee (MBBS, FRACP, PhD, Paediatric Gastroenterologist) trained in paediatric gastroenterology in Perth and Cincinnati, USA.
-She has an interest in childhood nutrition and feeding difficulties, and leads the Parenteral Nutrition Service at Lady Cilento Hospital, Brisbane.
-She established the first multidisciplinary Gastrostomy Clinic in Queensland at Royal Children’s Hospital in 2005, and helped develop patient information handouts on Percutaneous Endoscopic Gastrostomy for Digestive Health Foundation.
-She was previously on the committees of Gastrointestinal Expert Group for Therapeutic Guidelines (2016, 2011), and Digestive Health Foundation, and is a past president of the Australian Society of Paediatric Gastroenterology, Hepatology & Nutrition.
+Dr Looi Ee (MBBS, FRACP, PhD, Paediatric Gastroenterologist and Hepatologist) trained in paediatric gastroenterology in Perth and Cincinnati, USA, and completed her PhD in Queensland.
+She has an interest in childhood nutrition, paediatric endoscopy and liver transplantation.
+She is the Medical lead of the Parenteral Nutrition Service at Queensland Children’s Hospital and established the first multidisciplinary Gastrostomy Clinic in Queensland in 2005.
+In addition to general Paediatric Gastroenterology, Dr Ee also sees patients in specialised services including Home Parenteral Nutrition/Intestinal failure, Liver Disease/Transplant, Eosinophilic Gastrointestinal Disease and Aerodigestive clinics.
+She is a committee member of the Conjoint Committee for Recognition of Training in Gastrointestinal Endoscopy, and is accredited to perform endoscopy and colonoscopy in both paediatric and adult patients.
+She has previously been on the committees of Gastrointestinal Expert Group for Therapeutic Guidelines (2016, 2011), and Digestive Health Foundation; and is a past president of the Australian Society of Paediatric Gastroenterology, Hepatology & Nutrition.

-Dr Hamish Philpott (MBBS, MRCP, FRACP, PhD, Consultant Gastroenterologist & Hepatologist).
+Dr Hamish Philpott (MBBS, MRCP, FRACP, PhD, Consultant Gastroenterologist and Hepatologist).
 Dr Philpott has a special interest in diagnosis and treatment of gastrointestinal disease, particularly in the appropriate use of diagnostic investigations including gastroscopy and colonoscopy.
 Dr Philpott is involved in research involving a number of gastrointestinal conditions including irritable bowel syndrome, coeliac disease, the use of ultrathin transnasal gastroscopy and eosinophilic esophagitis.
 His PhD (Monash University) considered the role of food and aeroallergens in eosinophilic oesophagitis, and he since was awarded the 2016/2017 Bushell Travelling Fellowship (Royal Australasian College of Physicians) to further studies at the University of North Carolina Chapel Hill.

 Dr Ajay Sharma (MBBS, MD, FRACP, Paediatric Gastroenterologist and Hepatologist).
 After completing his Paediatric specialty training through the Royal Australasian College of Physicians (RACP) in Melbourne and Perth, Dr Sharma further undertook sub specialty training in Paediatric Gastroenterology and Hepatology at The Princess Margaret Hospital for Children, Perth.
 He subsequently worked as a clinical fellow for a year in Paediatric Gastroenterology and Liver transplantation at The Hospital for Sick Children in Toronto, Canada.
 Dr Sharma is committed to improve gastrointestinal health and nutrition for WA children.
 He has special interests in inflammatory bowel diseases including Crohn disease, Ulcerative Colitis, Eosinophilic esophagitis, Celiac disease, GERD, Nutrition and liver conditions in children.
 Dr Sharma is fully accredited for Paediatric endoscopy and colonoscopy procedures.
 He is also the member of North American Society For Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN), American Association For The Study Of Liver Diseases (AASLD) and Gastroenterology Society Of Australia (GESA).

-Wendy Birks (Paediatric Dietitian - Feeding Clinic & Allergy) has over 30 years of experience as a clinical dietitian.
+Wendy Birks (Paediatric Dietitian - Feeding Clinic and Allergy) has over 30 years of experience as a clinical dietitian.
 She has worked in a variety of hospitals and community settings for both adults and children.
 Wendy has been practising at the Children’s Hospital Westmead for the last 10 years as well as establishing her private practise.
 She provides dietetic care for infants and children with food allergies, feeding difficulties and faltering growth.
 She has a particular interest in working with families of children with complex nutritional issues relating to their medical condition.
 Her aim is to maximise their nutrition and growth without compromising the pleasure associated with eating.
 Along with this she has an extensive knowledge of cooking and meal planning to help families adjust to changing their diets.